tytydraco/yessleep/out/A_Golden_Ticket_to_Undehael__Part_2_o_3.md

 Dank air filled my lungs as I moved down the ladder.

 A faint, yellow glow, somewhere below and out of sight, offered my eyes enough light to make out the vague shape of a stone walkway about fifteen feet down.
-Beside it, I saw golden twinkles from the lantern’s light reflecting off of running water.
+Beside it, I saw golden twinkles from the light reflecting off running water.

 I had made it about halfway down when the ladder turned to ash in my hands and beneath my feet, and I fell the rest of the way to damp, cobbled stone.